fossMeDaddy/sfs-cli/README.md

 # Simple Fucking Storage (SFS) [WIP]

-Use "Simple File Storage" for scenarios when you really can't use any NSFW words :)
+Use **Simple File Storage** for scenarios when you really can't use any NSFW words :)

 ## Basic Idea